No products in the cart.

 Following Wilson’s stroke, he lost mobility in his right hand, which made everyday tasks difficult to perform.

-With the support of his daughter and granddaughter, he was able to discover the MusicGlove.
-He started noticing improvements in his hand functions in just 3 weeks!
+With the support of his daughter and granddaughter, he obtained the MusicGlove for Christmas.
+He started noticing improvements in his hand functions after just 3 weeks of use!
 About 7 months later, Wilson has gradually regained mobility in his affected hand and can perform many self-care tasks on his own.

-As you can see from the video, his granddaughter is extremely supportive of his stroke recovery.
-Having a good support system can significantly improve coping skills and wellbeing after a stroke.
+As you can see from the video, his daughter and granddaughter are extremely supportive of his stroke recovery.
+Having a good support system will help you stay consistent in your recovery efforts and promote your well-being after a stroke.

 Pat’s Medical Background Helped Her Stroke Recovery

-This stroke recovery story is told from a bit of a different perspective.
-Pat is a nurse, so she understood that every stroke and its recovery process is unique.
+This stroke recovery story is told from a different perspective.
+Pat is a nurse, so she understands that every stroke and its recovery process is unique.

 However, she also understood that the brain is capable of adapting through consistent practice.
 She used FitMi in addition to her physical therapy sessions to optimize her recovery.